shannonbux/shannon-soper-portfolio/src/pages/postman-aha-moment/index.md

 The five usability tests I ran led my to this hypothesis:
 - Low-intent users want to send a request to test out Postman, yet they don’t see an obvious option to send a request during Postman onboarding.
 If we increase the visibility of sending a request, more users will try it and become activated.

-Here are users reactions when they first landed on the Postman app's homepage:
+Here are users reactions when they first landed on the Postman app's homepage (image below the quotes):

-> "Why is the invite button the most important thing on the homepage?
+> “Why is the invite button the most important thing on the homepage?
 I don’t think that’s very important right now.
-I’m trying to test it out."
+I’m trying to test it out.”

 <small>—Ebru, Backend Developer</small>

-> "Ok, how can I send an API request?"
+> “Ok, how can I send an API request?”

 <small>—Gaurang, Backend Software Engineer</small>